 Details on the continued availability of various types of goods and stores purchased, released and their balance in hand is vital for a large business organization.
 The perpetual inventory management system enables the producer not to experience the physical stock inspection process but to know the availability of certain products and stores.

-The right information about receipt, issue and materials in hand is maintained under this scheme.
+The right information about the receipt, issue, and materials in hand are maintained under this scheme.
 The main aim of types of inventory management systems is to provide accurate details at all times about the stock level of each item.

-Until it is followed by an ongoing inventory management system to review the total inventory of the unit 3-4 times annually by collecting 10-15 items daily against physical inventory that takes place once a year, the system for continuous inventory control will not be effective.
+Until it is followed by an ongoing inventory management system to review the total inventory of units 3-4 times annually by collecting 10-15 items daily against physical inventory that takes place once a year, the system for continuous inventory control will not be effective.

 The products are rotated so that the operation of the continuous stock collection is normally carried out more efficiently, by someone other than the storekeeper.
 This will help to check that the storekeeper works as well.
 The performance of the inventory control system depends on the correct implementation of the ongoing inventory verification system.